 - Cost: Average

-No big dinner is complete without cotechino and lentils!
-There are those who eat it for superstition, those who do it for tradition, and those who simply appreciate its timeless taste!
-For this reason we have experimented with many delicious variations on the theme with Cotechino (Pork sausage) in a crust.
-Three layers with different consistencies to be discovered at the first cut: on the outside a crunchy puff pastry, followed by a velvety cream of lentils that tastefully envelops the last layer, the soft heart of cotechino.
-Have fun decorating your cotechino in a crust with Christmas motifs, and it will be sure to be a celebration at the table!
+No New Year’s dinner is complete without cotechino and lentils!
+There are those who eat it because they are superstitious, those who do it out of tradition, and those who simply appreciate its timeless taste!
+For this reason, we have experimented with many delicious variations of recipes with cotechino (pork sausage) in a crust.
+Three layers with different consistencies to be discovered at the first cut: on the outside a crunchy puff pastry, followed by a velvety lentil cream that tastefully envelops the last layer, the soft heart of cotechino.
+Have fun decorating your cotechino in a crust with Christmas motifs, and it will create for sure a festive atmosphere at your table!